sunghj1118/algorithm/LEET/problem_bank/readme.md

 - `1207.
 Unique Number of Occurrences`
 - `645.
 Set Mismatch`
 - *`1074.
 Number of Submatrices That Sum to Target`
+- `387.
+First Unique Character in a String`

 ## Tree
 - `2236.
 Root Equals Sum of Children`